RalphAS/Pseudospectra.jl/README.md

 driver!(ps_data,options,gs)
 ```

-This should show a contour plot of `log10(ϵ)`
+This should show a contour plot of `log10(ϵ)` in the vicinity of the spectrum,
+which is the standard display of a spectral portrait.
-More realistic uses are (as always) in the examples and test folders.
+More elaborate capabilities are exhibited (as always) in the examples and
+test folders.

 # Disclaimer
 This software is provided by the copyright holders and contributors "as is" and